 Concerned about needles?
 We only use sterile, very thin needles that do not cause pain.
 But we also have options such as moxibustion, cupping, tapping, acutaping, electrostim, magnets and ear seeds.

 Community acupuncture means multiple people receive acupuncture at the same time and pay on a sliding-scale basis.
-By offering group sessions, patients are supported in an accessible environment with their peers.
 Treatments take place in a relaxed setting while the patient is fully clothed.
-Because more people can be seen in the same amount of time as a private session, we can charge less.
-People of various income levels can access services, and increased affordability also allows for more frequent visits, resulting in improved cost-effectiveness and better, longer-lasting therapeutic results.
+Because more people can be seen, we can charge less.
+People of all income levels can access treatment.
+Increased affordability also allows for more frequent visits, resulting better, longer-lasting therapeutic results.

 What is a sliding scale?

 This clinic charges a sliding scale of $20 – $40 per session.
-There is a one-time $10 paperwork fee for your first visit.
-You decide what you can afford.
+(There is a one-time $10 paperwork fee for your first visit.)
+That means you decide what you can afford.
 There is never any need to prove your income.
-You will be given a receipt you can submit to your insurance provider or MSP (if applicable) for reimbursement.

-Community acupuncture clinics use a sliding scale because we want all kinds of people to be able to receive acupuncture treatment, and we want you to be able to come in for acupuncture as often as you want.
+Community acupuncture clinics use a sliding scale because we want everyone to be able to receive acupuncture treatment, and we want you to be able to come in as often as you need to.
 We know that the key to success with acupuncture is frequent, consistent treatment.

 OSCA is proud to be part of a growing movement of acupuncture clinics dedicated to serving our communities by offering high-quality care at affordable rates.

 Great!
 You can contact us at the numbers below for more information or to book a session, or use the handy link to the right.